africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Cherish the friend who tells you that you messed up.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/cherish-the-friend-who-tells-you-that-you-messed-up/","title":"Cherish the friend who tells you that you messed up"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/cherish-the-friend-who-tells-you-that-you-messed-up/","title":"Cherish the friend who tells you that you messed up","noteIcon":""}
 ---